 In that moment of winter-be-damned, your mind wandered to the lure of a white sand getaway, but what about the Caribbean of the Rockies: Bear Lake State Park?
 Have you tried ice fishing?
 Someone said something about staying cozy.
 What about the solitude of a cast iron stove-warmed yurt dropped in Dead Horse Point State Park’s other-worldly scenery?

 Your neighbor’s child just nailed you with a snowball.
-Step back.
+Stay calm.
 Return the favor.
 And then remember this season is beautiful and intriguing.
 Let a Utah state park adventure help remind you.

 If you’re like most travelers, when you think about Dead Horse Point State Park, you think: overlooks.
 This park is full of them, many of which are as captivating as the Grand Canyon.
 Well, when you consider a winter vacation to this park, think: snow-dusted.
 That’s right, snow-dusted red rock overlooks.
 There are few sites in Utah more beautiful than a light white dusting on red rock canyons towering 2,000 feet over the meandering Colorado River.
 Park Manager Megan Blackwelder’s favorite view is the visitor center’s deck, saying “the alpenglow before sunset is particularly spectacular.”
 And at this time of year, you’ll have the yurts, views and trails — mountain biking, hiking, and even, fat tire mountain biking — to yourself, unless an unkindness of ravens decide to dance above you on the updrafts of the wind.
 This park is also an internationally certified gold-tier dark sky park, one of the best Utah state parks for magnificent dark.
 And Blackwelder is quick to point out another bonus: heated restrooms.
 This winter destination has got it all.